limkrisha/mfre-r-bootcamp-2021/presentation/working-with-data.md

 # Data Visualization (ggplot2)

 There are functions in `{base}` R that will allows you to plot data.
-But we will look at the `ggplot2` package.
+But in this session, we will look at the `ggplot2` package.
 Read this [tutorial/book](https://ggplot2-book.org/introduction.html) for an in-depth walk through.

 According to Hadley Wickham, "`ggplot2` is based on the Grammar of Graphics that allows you to compose graphs by combining independent components...The grammar tells us that a graphic maps the data to the aesthetic attributes (color, shape, size) of geometric objects (points, lines, bars)."